Koenkk/zigbee2mqtt.io/docs/guide/installation/02_docker.md

 The workaround is based on the solution found at [Add support for devices with "service create"](https://github.com/docker/swarmkit/issues/1244#issuecomment-285935430), all credits goes this him.

-1. Identify cc2531 device
+1. Identify serial adapter
-	Identify the cc2531 device using the following command:
+	Identify the serial adapter using the following command:

 	```shell
 	sudo lsusb -v